 Many shoppers opt for big box stores on Black Friday, knowing that there'll be sales on common holiday gifts.
-Small businesses sometimes offer many similar discounts, but without the marketing dollars to display the price cuts, they're often left out in the cold.
-If you were planning on purchasing a TV this holiday season, try calling your local electronics store to see if they're offering any discounts before pulling the plug on any other deals.
+Small businesses sometimes offer many similar discounts — but without the marketing dollars to display the price cuts, they're often left out in the cold.
+If you were planning on purchasing a TV this holiday season, try calling your local electronics store to see if they're offering any discounts first.

 Small Business Saturday only lasts for one day, but you're now acquainted with your local shops.
 Don't let another year pass before your next visit!
 For small businesses to succeed, they need our support through the year.